dcolombres/PonchoBot/readme.md

 ## Buy a license

-You can purchase your Kirby license at
+You can purchase your PonchoBot at
 <https://getkirby.com/buy>

-A Kirby license is valid for a single domain.
+A PonchoBot is valid for a single domain.
 You can find Kirby's license agreement here: <https://getkirby.com/license>

 ## The Starterkit